josemenber/image-based-crop-anomaly-detection/README.md

 * `--augmentation`: to add the new images previously generated with the *generate_imapges.py* script (not applied by default).

-* `--model modelname`: to indicate the model name. *Modelname* takes the values: 'resnet-50' or 'inception-v3'.
+* `--model modelname`: to indicate the model name. *Modelname* takes the values: 'vgg16', 'resnet-50', 'inception-v3' or 'xception' (default).

 * `--max_epochs N`: where N is an integer indicating the maximum number of epochs for training.